emtilt/ph410s21/_pages/about.md

 As an educator and member of the scientific community, I also deeply care about effective STEM education that promotes equitable and inclusive access to science.
 My teaching therefore

--is highly interactive, collaborative, and student-centered -is empirically motivated
+* is highly interactive, collaborative, and student-centered
+* is empirically motivated
--directly addresses barriers to access and social issues in the STEM community
+* directly addresses barriers to access and social issues in the STEM community

 If you would like to get in touch, I'm always happy to chat about any of these topics!